YaleDHLab/omeka-plugin-Casify/README.md

 git clone https://github.com/YaleDHLab/omeka-plugin-Casify
 mv omeka-plugin-Casify Casify

+# identify your cas endpoint in line 15 of libraries/Casify_ControllerPlugin.php
 # identify the routes you want to protect in line 24 of libraries/Casify_ControllerPlugin.php
 ```